arvigeus/AZ-204/Questions/Functions.md

 ---

+Question: What is a key benefit of the Flex Consumption plan in Azure Functions hosting options?

+- [ ] It provides fully predictable billing and manual scale instances.
+- [x] It offers high scalability with compute choices, virtual networking, and pay-as-you-go billing.
+- [ ] It allows for the packaging of custom libraries with function code.

+Answer: The Flex Consumption plan provides high scalability, compute choices, virtual networking, and pay-as-you-go billing.
+Fully predictable billing and manual scale instances is a feature of the Dedicated plan.
+Packaging of custom libraries with function code is a feature of Container Apps, not the Flex Consumption plan.

+---

+Question: What is the maximum number of instances for a function app on a Consumption plan in Windows?

+- [ ] 300
+- [ ] 100
+- [x] 200

+Answer: The maximum number of instances for a function app on a Consumption plan in Windows is 200.
+300 is the maximum number of instances for Container Apps.
+100 is the maximum number of instances for a function app on a Consumption plan in Linux.

+---

 Question: You need your Azure Function to use different connection strings when working locally, and when working on production.
 How to achieve that?

 - [ ] Store connection strings in Key Vault and read them in your function